A Reference Resource

 Family Life During the Baby Boom

 What accounted for the rapid growth in population was that men and women who came of age during and after the Second World War married in record numbers.
 They also married very early in adulthood.
-The median age at which women married for the first time during the 1950s was just over twenty years old.
-For men, the age was between twenty-two and twenty-three.
+The median age at which women married for the first time during the 1950s was just over 20 years old.
+For men, the age was between 22 and 23.
 Some of these couples had large families, with four or five children or more, but most had two or three children.
-They usually had them soon after marrying, and there was often only a short interval between the time that the first baby was born and the second baby arrived.
+They usually had them soon after marrying, and there was often only a short interval between the time that the first baby was born and the second or third baby arrived.
 A record rate of marriage for young adults, who then had children quickly, made for the baby boom.

 Young people chose to marry early and have children.
 They expected that home and family would provide happiness, fulfillment, and security.
 The pleasures of domestic life were especially appealing in the 1950s since depression and war had prevented people from forming families in the 1930s and 1940s.

-Yet women also faced pressures to marry and to give first priority to domestic responsibilities.
-Although women attended college in record numbers in the 1950s, opportunities for careers after graduation were limited.
+During the 1950s, women faced pressures to marry and to give first priority to domestic responsibilities.
+Although women attended college in record numbers during this decade, opportunities for careers after graduation were limited.
 Some employers said that they did not want to hire women because they expected them to quit their jobs once they married and had children.
 Contemporary commentators sometimes said that women went to college to earn an "Mrs." Degree—to meet the right man and marry.
-But those who hoped that college would prepare them for something else could get contrary advice.
+Women who hoped that college would prepare them for careers could get contrary advice.
 Adlai Stevenson, the two-time Democratic nominee for President, told the female graduates at Smith College that they could best serve society "in that humble role of housewife.
 I could wish you no better vocation than that."

 For middle-class women, marriage and motherhood often brought a home in the suburbs, which were frequently enclaves of young white families.
 By 1960, almost as many Americans lived in suburbs as in central cities; during the next decade, more people would reside in suburbs than cities.

-Some of those suburban wives held jobs outside the home.
-By 1960, 38 percent of all women over age sixteen worked outside the home.
+Many of those suburban wives held jobs outside the home.
+By 1960, 38 percent of all women over age 16 worked outside the home.
 Fifty-five percent of those female workers were married.
 Some were middle-class mothers who worked to raise the family income; others were heads of household, who provided the only source of income.
 In 1960, women were the heads of household in 10 percent of families.
-Many of these women worked in low-paying, segregated jobs as clerks, secretaries, and telephone operators.
-Nursing and teaching were among the few professions in which women could hope to find jobs.
+Many of these women worked in low-paying, sex-segregated jobs as clerks, secretaries, and telephone operators.
+Nursing and teaching were among the few professions in which substantial numbers of women could hope to find jobs.

 Change and Continuity

 For a Republican, Eisenhower did well among African American voters, who had supported Democratic presidential candidates since the 1930s.
 He also showed some strength in what had been the Democratic Solid South.
 In both 1952 and 1956, Stevenson won the six adjacent states from Arkansas to North Carolina.
 But in 1956, Eisenhower carried Louisiana; he was the first Republican to do so since the end of Reconstruction.
-Eisenhower's victory in that state was an early indication of a change that was just beginning, as the South became solidly Republican during the next two decades.
+Eisenhower's victory in that state was an early indication of a change that was just beginning, as the South shifted toward the Republican Party during the next two decades.

-Dwight D. Eisenhower's reputation among historians has changed dramatically in the last four decades.
-A poll of prominent historians in 1962 placed Eisenhower twenty-second among Presidents, a barely average chief executive who was as successful as Chester A. Arthur and a notch better than Andrew Johnson.
-Two decades later, his ranking had moved up to eleventh, and by 1994, he placed eighth.
-In the last major poll, done in 2000, Eisenhower was in tenth place.
-Among Presidents who held office in the last seventy-five years, he ranked behind only Franklin D. Roosevelt and Harry S. Truman.
+Dwight D. Eisenhower's reputation among historians has changed dramatically in the last five decades.
+A poll of prominent historians in 1962 placed Eisenhower 22nd among Presidents, a barely average chief executive who was as successful as Chester A. Arthur and a notch better than Andrew Johnson.
+Two decades later, his ranking had moved up to 11th, and by 1994, he placed 8th, the same position he held in a C-SPAN poll of presidential historians in 2009.
+Among Presidents who held office in the last 75years, he ranked behind only Franklin D. Roosevelt and Harry S. Truman.

-Although Eisenhower now gets credit he deserves for preserving peace and prosperity, historians have not overlooked the limitations of his achievements.
+Although Eisenhower now gets credit he deserves for preserving peace and prosperity, historians have not overlooked the limit of his achievements.
 His "hidden hand" eventually helped push Senator Joseph R. McCarthy out of the national spotlight, but Eisenhower's unwillingness to confront McCarthy directly allowed the senator to continue to abuse his power and sully the reputations of those he wrongfully accused.
-Yet Eisenhower's greatest failing was in civil rights.
-He was unwilling to use his moral authority as President to advance the most important movement for social justice of the twentieth century.
-Instead, he lumped together as extremists those who resisted the courts and the Congress and those who called for the full and immediate enforcement of their constitutional and legal rights.
-As Eisenhower's foremost biographer, Stephen Ambrose, has written, "In civil rights, as in civil liberties, Eisenhower was not a reluctant leader—he was no leader at all."
+Despite some significant actions to advance civil rights, Eisenhower remained a gradualist who firmly believed that changes in individual hearts and minds more than the passage of laws would eliminate racial barriers.
+Despite this conviction, Eisenhower did not try to change contemporary thinking about racial issues by speaking out in favor of civil rights.
+He did take actions to end racial segregation, but he was unwilling to use his moral authority as President to advance the most important movement for social justice of the 20th century.

 Although he avoided war, Eisenhower did not achieve the peace he desired.
 He hoped for détente with the Soviet Union but instead left to his successor an intensified Cold War.
 He was unable to secure a test-ban treaty, which he hoped would be an important part of his legacy.
 The covert interventions he authorized in Iran and Guatemala yielded short-term success but contributed to long-term instability.

-Eisenhower, in short, achieved a mixed record as he confronted momentous issues at home and abroad.
+Eisenhower, in short, achieved both important successes, but he sometimes fell short of his most cherished objectives.
 He left office a popular President, and his stature has grown with the passage of time.